 Video game tournament to benefit Bellevue College autism program

-On April 13, Bellevue College will hold the second-annual Autism Awareness Video Game Tournament to raise funds for its innovative Autism Spectrum Navigators program, which helps autistic students achieve success in the classroom.
+Bellevue College will hold the third-annual Autism Acceptance Video Game Tournament, April 26, to raise acceptance for autistic individuals and funds for its innovative Autism Spectrum Navigators program, which helps autistic students access college life, including academics, student services and more.

-Bellevue College created the Autism Spectrum Navigators program in 2011 to help autistic students gain the skills necessary to successfully complete college and lead a productive life.
+Bellevue College created the Autism Spectrum Navigators program in 2011 to help autistic students access campus services so that they could successfully complete college and go on to further education or careers.
 Students in the program have access to a network of support, including meetings each week with trained peer mentors and participation in group classes and discussions.

 WHO: People of all ages and abilities are welcome to participate in the tournament;